pingswept/micropropro/content/notes/cryptography.md

 Similarly, anti-virus companies can use hashes to identify malware, which is convenient for files that you generally don't want to open.

+### Attestation ###

+Look at [this tweet by Patrick McKenzie](https://twitter.com/patio11/status/1241551327743770624).
+He is using the tweet to demonstrate that he had created a certain file by a the date of the tweet.
+The file contained [predictions about the path of covid19 in Japan](https://www.kalzumeus.com/2020/04/21/japan-coronavirus/), but that's not relevant here.
+The point is that he was saying, "Hey, world, my predictions aren't just wisdom in hindsight, because look, I predicted this, and you can be sure of that because I tweeted this hash back in March.
+You know these are real predictions because I can't change my past tweet history, and I can't change my predictions because I can't find SHA-512 hash collisions."

+We would call this an attestation.
+Patrick McKenzie has more information about [the practice in the computer security community](https://www.kalzumeus.com/essays/dropping-hashes/), if you are interested.

 ## Rainbow tables and salts ##

 If you log in to your Raspberry Pi, you can see password hashes in the file `/etc/shadow`.